 (c) lead to substantial involvement in a business activity that did not form a part of the issuer’s/group’s principal activities.

-9.10 Where the aggregation results in a Category 1 transaction, then shareholders’ approval is required in respect of the latest transaction only.
+9.11 Where aggregation results in a Category 1 transaction, shareholders’ approval is required in respect of the latest transaction only.

 Cash company

-9.11 If a disposal results in an issuer becoming a cash company, the following applies:
+9.12 Should a disposal results in the creation of a cash company, the following applies:

-(a) Within six months after classification as a cash company, the issuer fails to enter into an agreement and make an announcement relating to the acquisition of viable assets that satisfy the conditions of listing in Section 4, its listing may be suspended.
+(a) if within twelve months after classification as a cash company, the issuer fails to enter into an agreement and make an announcement relating to the acquisition of viable assets that satisfy the conditions of listing in Section 4, its listing may be suspended;

-(b) If a cash company fails, within 3 months of suspension, to obtain approval from the JSE for a circular relating to the acquisition of viable assets, its listing may be removed.
+(b) should a cash company fail, within 6 months of suspension, to obtain approval from the JSE for a circular relating to the acquisition of viable assets, its listing may be removed; and

-(c) Where a cash company is utilised for a reverse takeover, the reconstituted company must meet the conditions for listing in Section 4.
+(c) where a cash company is utilised for a reverse takeover, the reconstituted company must meet the conditions for listing in [Section 4].

 Category 2 requirements